GeographicaGS/Docker-PostGIS/PostgreSQL-9.5.0-PostGIS-2.2.1-GDAL-2.0.2-Patched/README.md

 docker pull geographica/postgis:postgresql-9.5.0-postgis-2.2.1-gdal-2.0.2-patched
 ```

-The image exposes port 5432, a volume designated by enviroment variable __POSTGRES_DATA_FOLDER__ with the data folder, and another one __POSTGRES_BACKUPS_FOLDER__ for database backups.
+The image exposes port 5432, a volume designated by enviroment variable __POSTGRES_DATA_FOLDER__ with the data folder, and another one __POSTGRES_OUTPUT_FOLDER__ for database output (like backups and the like).

 Container Creation
 ------------------

 There are several options available to create containers.
-Check __container_creation_examples__ for testing.
+Check __Usage_Cases__ for testing.
 The most simple one:

 ```Shell
 # Simple.sh